kruizo/wgl-chat-app/README.md

    ```

-3. Open your browser and navigate to `http://localhost:5173` to view your react application and `http://localhost:5000` to test your API.
+3. Open your browser and navigate to `http://localhost:5173` to view the chat application.

 ## Docker 🐳